sdttttt/sdttttt/README.md

 >
 > > `The Unlicense`. the license detail can be found [here](https://unlicense.org/).

+If you like my work very much, you can send me a positive email.
+Thank you. (" A")

 The rest of the time, I am just an ordinary game player and paper lover.

 ## In addition